 - A. The official street address map is a part of this ordinance and shall contain the ordinance numbers and certifications which appear upon this document.
 The map shall identify all named streets, numbering centerlines and block numbering grids which specify address number ranges.
-A typical section of land shall be divided into ten blocks or grids, north/south and east/west.
-Each grid interval shall be 528 feet except in non-standard areas identified on the map. - B. The official street address map shall be automatically updated upon final plat approval of any plat or large scale development.
-The map shall include a revision block which lists the date and ordinance number of the latest change.
-(Ord.
-No. 89-1, Sec.
-2.)
+A typical section of land shall be divided into blocks or grids, north/south and east/west. - B. Final approval for any subdivision plat or large-scale development will not be granted without an address assignment.